zl323/zl323.github.io/_posts/2020-05-13-Merge-Sort.md

     MERGE(A, ACopy, left, mid, right)   // MERGE two parts
 {% endhighlight %}

-We can also analyze the runtime with the method of Master Theorem.
+<p>We can also analyze the runtime with the method of Master Theorem.</p>
 \\[
 T(n) =
   \begin{cases}